U.S. Immigration law attorney, Ann L. Lipson is theVISAGeek™!

 TheVISAGeek™ has her ear to the ground regarding daily changes to immigration laws, procedures and policies.
 Whether you are an individual or business in the San Francisco Bay Area, Santa Cruz, Santa Clara or Monterey counties or a worldwide corporation, you will find timely and useful guideposts to help navigate the rough seas of U.S. immigration.
 Our goal is to be accessible to the non-specialist by using straightforward English.

-TheVISAGeek™ is a publication of the Immigration Law Offices of Ann L. Lipson, PC.
-A U.S. Immigration attorney with 25+ years experience advocating for employment-based immigration, including universities/researchers; scientific/engineering skilled workers and self-petitioners; and family-based immigration, including marriage; fiance; and citizenship applications.
+TheVISAGeek™ is a publication of Lipson & Pretorius, LLP, A U.S. Immigration attorney with 25+ years experience advocating for employment-based immigration, including universities/researchers; scientific/engineering skilled workers and self-petitioners; and family-based immigration, including marriage; fiance; and citizenship applications.

 One approach for obtaining a waiver of the J-1 2-year home residency requirement relies on support from an Interested Government Agency (IGA) One of four possible grounds for a J-1 waiver includes the support of an interested United States Government agency.
 According to the regulations, the foreign national applicant must be “actively and substantially involved… read more